saikiran-jetti9/hello/readme.md

 ## Beeja Backend - Local Setup

-$ ./gradle build - all of the jars required to be run.
+$ ./gradle build - all of the jars required to be run.fsd

 ## Running the beeja services